nmsu-senior-project/pytorch-network-analyzer/README.md

 ## Project Purpose

-The aim of this project is to develop a deep learning model using PyTorch to analyze baseline data and identify common threat behaviors in network traffic.
-The model will provide alerts to cybersecurity or information security managers, helping them to protect their networks.
+The aim of this project is to develop a deep learning model using PyTorch to analyze baseline data and detect common threat behaviors in network traffic.
+The model will enhance cybersecurity by providing alerts and offering a comprehensive understanding of device interactions on the network.
+This will assist cybersecurity and information security managers in effectively protecting their networks.

 ## Project Overview